Hackney London Borough Council: History

 In the 1980s and early 1990s the left-wing Labour council clashed with the Conservative government on numerous occasions, notably during the rate-capping rebellion in 1985 and over the poll tax in 1990, with Hackney being one of the centres of the poll tax riots.

 An independent inquiry in 1998 was highly critical of the council's investigations into one of its social workers, employed between 1981 and 1993, against whom a number of complaints of child sexual abuse had been made.
 He had been allowed to continue working.
 His position as a Labour activist and trade union official was said to have hindered the investigations.
 The social worker himself was never convicted, having died of an AIDS-related illness in 1995, but the police subsequently reported that they had been about to arrest him at the time of his death.
 The local Labour party split when the allegations were made public, which was a contributory factor to the council going under no overall control for a number of years in the late 1990s and early 2000s.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.

-Former mayor Philip Glanville stood down after being suspended by the Labour Party when a photo emerged of him at a social event with an ex-councillor convicted of possessing images of penetrative and sadistic sexual abuse of young children.
-Tom Dewey, the councillor involved was elected in 2022 and resigned after six days, due to his arrest.
-Caroline Woodley was subsequently elected as Mayor in 2023.
+Former mayor Philip Glanville stood down in September 2023 after being suspended by the Labour Party when a photo emerged of him at a social event with an ex-councillor who had been convicted of possessing images sexual abuse of young children.
+Tom Dewey, the councillor involved, had been elected in 2022 and resigned after six days, due to his arrest.
+Caroline Woodley was subsequently elected in the resulting mayoral by-election in November 2023.

 Powers and functions

 The local authority derives its powers and functions from the London Government Act 1963 and subsequent legislation, and has the powers and functions of a London borough council.
-It sets council tax and as a billing authority also collects precepts for Greater London Authority functions and business rates.
+It sets council tax and as a billing authority it also collects precepts for Greater London Authority functions and business rates.
 It sets planning policies which complement Greater London Authority and national policies, and decides on almost all planning applications accordingly.
-It is a local education authority and is also responsible for council housing, social services, libraries, waste collection and disposal, traffic, and most roads and environmental health.
+It is also the local education authority.

 Political control

-The council has been under Labour majority control since 2002.
+The council has been under Green majority control since 2026.

 The first election was held in 1964, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1965.
 Political control of the council since 1965 has been as follows: